The ACC has three major funds: the Enhancement Fund, Reserve Fund and Operating Fund.

 The Operating Fund is funded through homeowner and commercial assessments and program fee revenues, and supports the services and operations provided by the ACC.

 The Reserve Fund is the “savings account,” which provides for the repair and replacement of major common assets.
-For 2019, the ACC will contribute $2,200,000 from collected assessments.
 As Anthem ages, the pressure on the Reserve Fund grows to keep pace with needed repairs and maintenance.
 Maintaining a strong reserve is necessary for community safety, as well as maintaining overall community appeal and property values.

 The Enhancement Fund, which was established through the governing documents, is based on ¼-of-1% of the sale price of each resold property.
-For 2019, the ACC estimates that this fund will generate $679,960.
 These funds are used to build new recreation projects (like the Pickleball Courts and Dog Park) or enhance current amenities (like the expansion to the Community Center).

 Each year, the ACC Board of Directors works together with the volunteer committees and staff to determine the level of funding needed to continue to offer high-quality programs and services.
 The ACC Board and staff must keep in mind how to keep our parks and buildings top-notch, consider what will need to be improved or replaced, and the tools they will need to make it all happen.